 You enter the monastery through the church.
 The church is free to enter, and it’s here where you buy the tickets to visit the rest of the monastery.
 Details on opening hours and ticket prices can be found later on in this post.

 The interior of the church is quite simple in style with very high ceilings and stained glass windows.

 The Founders Chapel

-In the Founders Chapel are the elaborate tombs of King Joao I, his English wife Philippa of Lancaster and their four sons, including Henry the Navigator.
+In the Founders Chapel are the elaborate tombs of King Joao (King John) I, his English wife Philippa of Lancaster and their four sons, including Henry the Navigator.
 The artwork on the tombs is absolutely incredible.

 Just as you enter the Cloisters, to the side, you will spot the Chapter House (Sala do Capítulo).
 Here two sentinels guard the tomb of the Unknown Soldiers killed in the First World War.